lumifyio/miniweb/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-Pull requests without tests are much less likely to be merged, and it's great to know you're starting with a clean slate: `npm test`.
+Pull requests without tests are much less likely to be merged, and it's great to know you're starting with a clean slate.
-Be sure to check the README for setting up your test databases first.

 3. Add a test for your change.
 Refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug,